What is a Cephalohematoma Birth Injury?

 A cephalohematoma is a birth injury that involves an injury to the head, generally after the use of a birth-assisting tool such a forceps or vacuum extractor.
-This form of birth injury only accounts for a small percentage of live births and is generally a very minor birth injury.
+A cephalohematoma of birth injury only accounts for a small percentage of live births and is generally a very minor birth injury.
 Cephalohematoma is a pooling of blood under the skin between the skull and the lower layers of skin from broken blood vessels.
-This birth injury does not however pose any risk to the brain cells and is generally thought of as being fairly safe but in some rare cases, cephalohematoma leads to other complications and future birth injuries.
+A cephalohematoma birth injury does not however pose any risk to the brain cells and a cephalohematoma is generally thought of as being fairly safe but in some rare cases, cephalohematoma leads to other complications and future birth injuries.
 If you believe that your child is suffering from a birth injury known as cephalohematoma look out for the following symptoms.

 Symptoms of a Cephalohematoma?

 The most noticeable symptom of cephalohematoma birth injury is an unusual, soft bump on the back of your babies skull that will gradually grow harder as the blood in the cephalohematoma begins to calcify.
-Over the next few days it will begin to heal from the center of the cephalohematoma bump.
-Besides this physical symptom your baby will be dealing with some internal symptoms from their birth injury as well.
+Over the next few days the cephalohematoma will begin to heal from the center of the cephalohematoma bump.
+Besides this physical symptoms from the cephalohematoma your baby will be dealing with some internal symptoms from their birth injury as well.

-- Possible anemia or low red blood cell count
+- cephalohematoma is associated with possible anemia or low red blood cell count

-With these internal symptoms brewing under the surface there is chance of an additional birth injury occurring in your baby that you should keep an eye out for in the next few days.
+With these internal symptoms brewing under the surface with a cephalohematoma there is chance of an additional birth injury besides the cephalohematoma occurring in your baby that you should keep an eye out for in the next few days.
 Consult with your doctor as your baby recovers from their cephalohematoma birth injury to make sure that they are recovering properly and risk of infection is minimized.

 How to Diagnosis a Cephalohematoma?